"

 Collaborating requires high level of both cooperativeness and assertiveness, but often leads to the best results.
 However, this may require persistence and effort for team members to successfully persuade each other and achieve consensus.

 Compromising can seem a bit easier to achieve, but by definition, it “compromises” the quality of the final product.
-Everyone “gets a little” and everyone “gives a little;” everyone may be somewhat happy, but also a bit unhappy with the final result.
+Everyone “gets a little” and everyone “gives a little;” everyone may feel somewhat happy, but also a bit unhappy with the final result.

 Competition can drive excellence, but within a team, keep in mind that competition usually results in “winners” and “losers” – and this does not make for a constructive team.